stefanofa/awesome/TOPICS.md

 ## encore

-*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud
+*   [encoredev/encore](https://github.com/encoredev/encore) - The infrastructure platform for the intelligence era

 ## gcp

-*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud
+*   [encoredev/encore](https://github.com/encoredev/encore) - The infrastructure platform for the intelligence era

 *   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language 🚀

 ## infrastructure-as-code

-*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud
+*   [encoredev/encore](https://github.com/encoredev/encore) - The infrastructure platform for the intelligence era

 *   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language 🚀

 ## infrastructure-automation

-*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud
+*   [encoredev/encore](https://github.com/encoredev/encore) - The infrastructure platform for the intelligence era

 ## microservices

-*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud
+*   [encoredev/encore](https://github.com/encoredev/encore) - The infrastructure platform for the intelligence era

 *   [restatedev/restate](https://github.com/restatedev/restate) - Restate is the platform for building resilient applications that tolerate all infrastructure faults w/o the need for a PhD.

 ## serverless

-*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud
+*   [encoredev/encore](https://github.com/encoredev/encore) - The infrastructure platform for the intelligence era

 *   [firecracker-microvm/firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.